 - Loves Chicken Little; she sleeps on his shoulders.

 - Hates Button Pierce, because he is mean to Lilly, but Earl is afraid of him, even though he could crush Button.

-- Favorite book — the Ken Holt and Sandy Allen series — boy detectives — first book in series and only one he has read — The Secret Of Skeleton Island.
+- Favorite book — the Ken Holt and Sandy Allen series — boy detectives — first book in the series and only one he has read — The Secret of Skeleton Island.

 - Favorite movies: Neighbors, Ford Fairlane and Clerks.
 Loves Godzilla and The Blob — wants to go to Blobfest in Phoenixville, Pennsylvania, but Lilly will never go with him.

 - Has had a recurring scary dream since he was a kid of a Tyrannosaurus Rex chasing him around, trying to eat him!

 - Sees Aloysius every year at the Belvidere Boat Ramp — double breasted cormorant — waits anxiously to see him on his migrations past Belvidere.

 - Has always wanted to ride on a police cruiser-type Harley Davidson Knucklehead.

 - Has no license, never drove — has never left Belvidere except for the Gill Farm, just outside of Town — the end of Earl’s world.

 - No steady job — works odds and ends at Sam’s Market, with Marty’s dad out at the farm, at the feed mill, with Lilly at the studio or in the DSM machine shop, where he gets to wear a hard hat and safety goggles — makes him feel smart.